ghostpeps/writingenhancer/README.md

 # Writing Tutor
-Built entirely with Python and Gemini, this AI writing tutor helps students in grades 1 through 6 improve their skills.
+Built entirely with Python and Gemini, this AI writing tutor helps students in grades 1 through 6 improve their writing skills.